Sir-Teo/Symmetrica/docs/calculus.md

 - Multi-argument functions not supported

 **Integration:**
-- No integration by parts
+- ✅ Integration by parts (LIATE heuristic for products)
 - No trigonometric substitution
 - No advanced techniques (Risch algorithm not implemented)
 - Partial fractions limited to distinct linear factors over Q